Evidence for temporary and local transition of sp2 graphite-type to sp3 diamond-type bonding induced by the tip of an atomic force microscope: Experimental data

 \section{Experimental data}

 Figure \ref{fig05_g_SiC_overview} (a,b,c) shows the structure of monolayer graphene on a buffer layer on top of a SiC crystal.
+The stacking of graphene over the buffer layer leads to two inequivalent lattice sites A and B within the hexagonal unit cell (Fig. \ref{fig05_g_SiC_overview} (a)), where A sits on top of an A$_{BL}$ site on the buffer layer, while B is over a hollow site of the buffer layer (BL).
+The B$_{BL}$ site on the buffer layer is underneath a hollow site of the surface graphene layer.

-The SiC crystal is atomically flat with terraces with a width of a few $\mu$m separated by atomic steps and covered predominantly by monolayer graphene with patches of bi- and tri-layer graphene.
-Topographic STM images in (d,e) show the typical $6\times 6$ domains and $6\sqrt{3} \times 6\sqrt{3}$ unit cells.
+The SiC crystal is atomically flat with terraces with a width of a few $\mu$m separated by atomic steps and covered predominantly by monolayer graphene with patches of bi- and tri-layer graphene (Fig. \ref{fig05_g_SiC_overview} (b)).
+Topographic STM images in Fig. \ref{fig05_g_SiC_overview}(d,e) show the typical $6\times 6$ domains and $6\sqrt{3} \times 6\sqrt{3}$ unit cells.